dagmara-szproch/paragliding-around-the-world/README.md

 ## UX (User Experience)

 ### Project Goals
-**Paraglobe** is a fictitious client—a paragliding company that not only provides training for new enthusiasts but also specialises in organising training sessions and adventure expeditions around the world.
+**Paraglobe** is a fictitious client — a paragliding company that not only provides training for new enthusiasts but also specialises in organising training sessions and adventure expeditions around the world.
 As a member, you can learn to paraglide in breathtaking locations with guaranteed favourable weather conditions.

 ### Business Goals
 The primary objective of the website is to **attract more clients** by: